First-Year Student Scholarships

 Contact the Financial Aid Office at 801.832.2500 or submit a question online for more information and a list of all the scholarships we offer.
 Check out the merit-based scholarship terms and conditions to learn more.

-Westminster is committed to making its high-quality education accessible to Utah students, giving them the opportunity to explore their passions in a close-knit, educational environment.
+Westminster is committed to making its high-quality education accessible to all students, giving them the opportunity to explore their passions in a close-knit educational environment.

 Additional Institutional Scholarships

-In addition to our merit- and income-based awards, we offer some select talent scholarships.
+In addition to our merit- and income-based awards, Westminster offers some select talent scholarships.
 Theatre, music, athletic, computer science, and dance scholarships are available through auditions, competitions, or tryouts.
-Contact the Admissions Office for more information.
+Contact the Office of Admissions for more information.

 External scholarships are offered by a number of agencies, and many students receive more than one outside scholarship.
 Some popular websites to find outside scholarships include finaid.org and fastweb.com.
 Our Financial Aid Facebook page is also a good place to find new scholarship opportunities and helpful tips.